-While we underwent this year rigorous parenting classes, which featured all the great things about being a parent and the unpleasant things about being adoptive parents, we also went through series of home visits.
+While we underwent this year rigorous parenting classes, which featured all the great and unpleasant things about being adoptive parents, we also went through series of home visits.
 Social workers, home inspectors, psychologists all came through our house.
 We enlisted the help of an attorney for the legal aspects of the adoption.
 Then, because this was an out-of-state adoption, we also had forms and questionnaires from the state of Nevada pertaining to our fitness as adoptive parents.

 Meanwhile, we childproofed the house and put all the cleaning supplies and household chemicals out of reach.
 I built Nick a bunk bed from two-by-fours and carriage bolts, with safe steps to the upper bunk.
 I painted it bright yellow, his favorite color.
 (By coincidence, we live in a bright yellow house.)

-When we had done all of this and passed all the tests and got all the recommendations from the experts, we scheduled a trip to Reno to pick up Nick.
+When we had done all of this and passed all the tests and received all the experts’ approvals, we scheduled a trip to Reno to pick up Nick.
 That is, maybe we would be able to pick him up.
-We still had a week of visiting with psychologists and social workers before we they would let us take Nick with us.
-We went from office to office.
+We still had a gauntlet of psychologists and social workers to run before we they would let us take Nick with us.
+For a workweek, we went from office to office.
 Our job was to sit and listen.
 We answered questions, that’s sure.
 But we had to hear about how the adoption process would play out.
 The psychologist wanted to see how we got along with Nick and how we handled our meetings with him.